BBQ Gas Bottle Safety - Transporting Gas Cylinders LPG Gas Cylinder Safety Tips - BBQ Gas Fittings

 • Adequate ventilation is essential when using a BBQ to allow the gas to burn and burnt gases to dissipate.

-• BBQs should never be used near flammable objects.
+• BBQs and BBQ gas bottles should never be used near flammable objects for BBQ gas bottle safety.

-• BBQs should NEVER be used indoors because of the risk of toxic fumes, smoke or even fire.
+• BBQs and BBQ gas bottles should NEVER be used indoors because of the risk of toxic fumes, smoke or even fire.

-•Children should be kept safely away from BBQs and gas bottles.
+•Children should be kept safely away from BBQs and gas bottles (patio gas bottle) for BBQ gas bottle safety.

 DO NOT transport loose or laying down - keep secure